troygilman/gong-wiki/content/core-concepts/component.md

 }
 ```

-If you do this, make sure to add this script tag which loads the HTMX library onto the client.
+When implementing a custom Head, ensure you include this script tag to load the HTMX library:

 ```html
 <script src="https://unpkg.com/htmx.org@2.0.4" integrity="sha384-HGfztofotfshcF7+8n44JQL2oJmowVChPTg48S+jvZoztPfvwD79OC/LTtG6dMp+" crossorigin="anonymous"></script>
 ```

 ## Nested Components

+Components can be nested within other components to create complex UI hierarchies.
+This approach promotes code reuse and maintainable architecture.